 Research by Dr. Bruce Wydick, Professor of Economics and International Studies at USF, shows that formerly sponsored children vs. non-sponsored children: • stay in school 1.5 years longer • are up to 80% more likely to complete a university education • are up to 18% more likely to have salaried employment and 35% more likely to secure white-collar employment as adults • are 75% more likely to become community leaders.

 The Passport Scholars Mission was inspired by the TOMS® One-for-One® model, but we took it a step further.
-For every high school student in the Passport Scholars semester or year-long programs, we will sponsor at least one child through our trusted nonprofit partners and in some cases, as many as five children.
-We also set aside a percentage of our profit to sponsor children who want to study in the U.S. but can’t afford to.
+For every middle or high school student in the Passport Scholars homestay program, we will sponsor at least one child directly or through our trusted nonprofit partners.
+Direct sponsorship covers all of the student’s educational and living expenses for the entire school year, with the goal of sponsoring them until they graduate.

 TOMS® and One-for-One® are registered trademarks of Mycoskie, LLC.